Application of Sharia by country: Greece

-In Western Thrace, under the terms of the 1920 Treaty of Sevres and 1923 Treaty of Lausanne, Sharia courts historically had exclusive jurisdiction over the Muslim population in issues related to family law.
+In Western Thrace, under the terms of the 1920 Treaty of Sevres and 1923 Treaty of Lausanne, Sharia courts historically had exclusive jurisdiction over the Greek Muslim minority population in issues related to family law.

 Since 2018, Muslims in the region have been given the choice of registering a civil marriage and pursuing civil cases in the national court system.
 The Treaty of Lausanne also allows for the establishment of waqfs.

+Greece is the only country in the EU that officially recognizes sharia and the mufti institution.

 In other parts of Greece, all people are subjected exclusively to the provisions of the civil code, regardless of their religion.

 United Kingdom

 England and Wales: Sharia councils, which have no legal status and no legal jurisdiction, are consulted by many Muslims as a source of religious guidance and as an instance granting religious divorces.

-Likewise, Muslim Arbitration Tribunals are afforded limited recognition as purveyors of arbitration.
+Providers of Islamic arbitration services (such as the Muslim Arbitration Tribunal) must follow existing arbitration legislation (specifically the Arbitration Act 1996) in order for their decisions to be legally enforceable.
+The same rule applies to non-religious arbitration providers and other faith-based bodies (including the Jewish beth din and Catholic canon law tribunals).

+The operation of sharia councils in the UK has been politically controversial.
+A bill was introduced in the House of Lords by Caroline Cox, Baroness Cox seeking to restrict religious arbitration and mediation services and make it a criminal offence to falsely claim legal jurisdictions of a court, though it did not progress beyond first reading.
+In 2017, the UK Independence Party stated they would ban sharia courts.
+In 2018, the UK government commissioned a review into the operation of sharia law in England and Wales, and the Home Affairs Select Committee also conducted a similar inquiry.

-In 2018, a British court recognized Sharia in a divorce ruling in 2018, noting that a Muslim couple married under Sharia will also be recognized under British law and that the woman may claim her share of assets in a divorce.
+In 2018, the High Court recognized sharia in a divorce ruling in 2018, noting that a Muslim couple married under Sharia will also be recognized under British law and that the woman may claim her share of assets in a divorce.
+This decision was overturned on appeal.

+Slovenia

+Sharia law is not valid in any circumstance.
+Slovenia has civil law system.